 Listen ladies, just because we are responsible for the care and well-being of our families and the cleaning and maintenance or our homes, doesn’t mean we are supposed to do it all ourselves.

 I don’t know about you, but we aren’t super-human around here!

 It’s okay to ask for help.
 Delegate chores to your children, have a family cleaning day every week where everyone helps until it’s done, outsource some of the cleaning tasks or get a mother’s helper if you can afford it.
 Ask your husband to pitch in more at night when he’s home.
 There’s nothing wrong with leaving the kiddos with hubby while you go shopping alone or having him give baths while you clean up after dinner.
 You aren’t the family maid, and you get no extra cookies for refusing help.

 It’s all too easy for our entire identity to become wrapped up in our role as homemaker, and we can start to judge ourselves by how well-behaved our children are, how wonderful our crunchy, made-from-scratch, additive-free meals taste, and how Pinterest-ready, perfectly clean our homes are.

 Listen to me.
-Life is messy, kids are gross, days get busy and time doesn’t stop.
+Life is messy.
+Kids are gross.
+Days get busy and time doesn’t stop.
 Your kids don’t need a perfect mom; they need a present one.
-Your husband doesn’t want a perfect wife and a perfectly clean home; he wants a happy wife and a happy home.
-No one expects your house to look like it popped out of a magazine and sometimes you just have to have dinner “a la Drive Thru” to make it all work.
+Your husband doesn’t want a perfect wife and a perfectly clean home; he wants a happy wife and a happy home (and maybe clean underwear everyday).
+No one expects your house to look like it popped out of a magazine; and sometimes you just have to have dinner “a la Drive Thru” to make it all work.

 You know the stereotypes, so I won’t elaborate here.